-This venture by easyJet founder Stelios has that trademark simple, orange look, and is powered by the Lovefilm engine, so it works well.
+This venture by easyJet founder Stelios had that trademark simple, orange look, and was powered by the Lovefilm engine, but is now out of business.
 The site is much cleaner and simpler than the standard Lovefilm one, with fewer menu choices on only a single sidebar.
 The actual film data and search engine are quite good, as you'd expect on a Lovefilm-powered system.
 However, as we've stated, before, rather than use a "powered by" affiliate site like this, we suggest you stick with the original company.

 Personally, we prefer more options and details, but we realize not all people do, and we applaud easycinema's effort at customizing the Lovefilm engine in more than just looks, simplifying options and menu bars etc. for those who like a sleeker site.
 There are other differences, for instance, Lovefilm has a customer service phone line and carries adult films, while easycinema does neither.
 The biggest distinction is easycinema's decision to solely offer a pay-per-disc mode, so easy cinema is a good option for those low volume renters who like the excellent Lovefilm engine, but want the convenience of pay-per-rent tariffs (we used to say Amazon was the top option for low volume renters, but that changed when their operation closed down in mid-2008).

 Easycinema appeared to go downhill in 2009 after they revamped the home page so DVD rental is no longer very prominent (half the screen is about booking cinema tickets!) and we understand they're not promoting the service as they once were.
 Given the lack of focus on DVD rental, we'd be a bit wary of signing up, as many other Lovefilm white label service have suddenly closed, though we have no evidence easycinema is about to do so.